I had to go to prison to learn how important the value of belonging is to mental health.

 The first thing you notice when you walk into a prison is that there is a clear hierarchy of power.
 That power structure is seen in both the guards and the inmates.
 There were years when the group had inmates who were strong, compassionate and wise.
 In those years, the group functioned well.
 The values of the group were always upheld.

 But in the absence of strong leadership, no matter how strong the volunteers were, the group struggled.
 People didn't pay attention.
 Rules weren't followed and good people stopped taking risks.
-It started to feel unsafe.
+At those times, it started to feel unsafe.

 Belonging is Essential to Wellbeing Wellbeing and Mental Health